1st Maine Cavalry Regiment: Maj. Whitney's mission

-One week prior to the 1st Maine's arrival as part of Ord's Division, Saturday, May 24, Jackson's forces, after demolishing the 1st Maryland Cavalry at Front Royal, had met their brethren in the 1st Battalion with LTC Douty and driven MGEN Banks' up the other side of the valley to Winchester following up with driving Banks further out of the valley and across the Potomac into Maryland on Sunday.
-At Front Royal, the regiment met a handful of their comrades from the 1st Battalion who had been captured after The Disaster with MAJ Collins from the 1st Vermont.
-The day before, Friday May 30, the 1st Rhode Island had liberated these men when MGEN Shields' forces retook the town.
+One week prior to the 1st Maine's arrival as part of Ord's Division, Saturday, May 24, Jackson's forces, after demolishing the 1st Maryland Cavalry at Front Royal, had met their brethren in the 1st Battalion with Lieut.
+Col. Douty and driven Banks' army up the other side of the valley to Winchester following up with driving Banks further out of the valley and across the Potomac into Maryland on Sunday.
+At Front Royal, the regiment met a handful of their comrades from the 1st Battalion who had been captured after The Disaster with Maj.
+Collins from the 1st Vermont.
+The day before, Friday May 30, the 1st Rhode Island had liberated these men when aj.
+Gen. Shields' forces retook the town.
 Unknown to the regiment, more of their comrades were being held temporarily at several locations in the valley.

-At Front Royal, McDowell, now in command, found it very important to open communication with General Banks, who had moved downriver from Williamsport to Harper's Ferry at the lower end of the valley.
+At Front Royal, McDowell, now in command, found it very important to open communication with Banks, who had moved downriver from Williamsport to Harper's Ferry at the lower end of the valley.
 On Sunday, before his arrival, Shields had heard the artillery fire from Jackson's clash with Fremont at Fisher's Hill but refrained from moving to his assistance because he wanted to wait for McDowell and all of his forces to arrive.
 While he now knew Jackson may have slipped away at Strasburg, he also wanted to get a picture of the disposition of Confederate forces between him and Winchester, specifically if Jackson and his main body of troops were still threatening Washington.
 Accordingly, the next day Monday, June 2, he ordered a small force to attempt to make contact.
-COL Allen upon receiving the orders sent MAJ Whitney with Companies C and D to reconnoiter in that direction, and if possible, open a line of communicate with Banks.
+Col. Allen upon receiving the orders sent Maj.
+Whitney with Companies C and D to reconnoiter in that direction, and if possible, open a line of communicate with Banks.
 The mission was risky as the rebels now commanded the valley.